surifirstpin/biplus_documentation/docs/How to Create a Report.md

  ## Display  Row Limit

-  You can limit the rows extracted to 100, 500, 1000, 5000, etc selecting the limit value to your desired number from drop down list.
+ You can limit the rows extracted to 100, 500, 1000, 5000, etc by setting the **limit** value to your desired number from drop down list.

 ## Pivot table